How you implement operational change is as important as the change itself.

 But for a smaller business, you might have to decide to leave resistors behind when your company moves forward.

-Talking about compensation or sales commissions might seem daunting when framed by impending organizational change.
+One intimidating yet necessary change management strategy is to talk about compensation or sales commissions, especially when framed by impending organizational change.

 It starts with changes in our roles and responsibilities: for example, you might be putting a new sales process wherein the sales team now has support systems in place vs. having to do everything on his own.